rsnyder/spartina/_posts/2025-11-01-why_notebooklm.md

 **Cons:**

-- Requires ChatGPT Plus to create a Custom GPT ($20/month for the creator)
+- Not embeddable, users are taken to the ChatGPT site and are required to login with an OpenAI (ChatGPT) account
 - Limited control over how it searches and retrieves information
 - Citations are inconsistent—sometimes it references sources, sometimes it doesn't
 - Can't customize the interface or embed it elsewhere easily
 - Limited document capacity
 - Free users have message limits and get switched to GPT-3.5 once they hit GPT-4o caps

 **Why I moved on:** The inconsistent citations were the main issue—I needed reliable, prominent source attribution.
-A**dditionally, while free users could access the GPT, I'd still need to maintain a Plus subscription as the creator, and I wasn't confident the citation behavior would improve.
+A**dditionally, while users could access the GPT for free, I'd still need to maintain a Plus subscription as the creator, and I wasn't confident the citation behavior would improve.
 The lack of control over the retrieval and citation logic made it hard to ensure responses would consistently point back to source documents.

 ### 3. Chatbase